 By something light, I mean their Cotton Cheesecake with pineapple sorbet, pineapple and coconut salsa and sesame oil.
 Now, apparently this doesn’t go down too well with some people as it’s basically a deconstructed cheesecake that ropes in a number of amazing Asian-inspired aspects and ties them together.

 Well, I don’t know why the hell the people behind us sent it back to the kitchen, because we should have ordered two!
 Jeanne was only going to have a spoonful which ended up being half (which I don’t mind, obviously).
 But dayum it’s a winner and I think everyone should give it a fair shot!

-All of the elements compliment each other so well, the pineapple sorbet was sharp, the pineapple and coconut salsa was crispy and fresh (and I am assuming takes the place of the normal biscuit base), and the cheesecake itself, well, was like eating a cloud.
+All of the elements complemented each other so well, the pineapple sorbet was sharp, the pineapple and coconut salsa were crispy and fresh (and I am assuming takes the place of the normal biscuit base), and the cheesecake itself, well, was like eating a cloud.
 Wow.